 Charlotte trained as an objects conservator at Lincoln University before joining the National Trust as a conservation assistant and project conservator (2009-2013), project conservator for English Heritage (2013-2014) and Cambridge University Museums (2014-2015).
 After a short stint as a freelance project conservator Charlotte joined Hirst Conservation as an architectural paint researcher, she has been a committee member since 2015 and manages web content.

 Rosie trained in Fine Art Printmaking before studying Historic Building Conservation.
-She worked as a freelance conservator before joining Hare & Humphreys as an architectural paint researcher.
-Rosie is currently working as a freelance historic interiors consultant and architectural paint researcher.
+She worked as a freelance conservator before joining Hare & Humphreys as an architectural paint researcher and project manager.
+Rosie is currently working as a freelance member of Lincoln Conservation and also as a Project Manager for the London Historic Buildings Trust.

 Rosie joined the committee in 2017.